Ex. 1-3: Do not tempt me

 Key: C/AmTime: 4/4

 Composed in 1825 when Glinka was 21.
-The poem "Disillusion" (Razuverenie) by Yevgeny Baratynsky — a contemporary of Pushkin — is the monologue of a heartbroken soul pleading not to be tempted by love again.
+The poem "Disillusion" (Razuverenie) by the Russian poet Yevgeny Baratynsky is the monologue of a heartbroken soul asking not to be tempted by love again.

 The melody has been widely arranged for instruments, with notable recordings by cellist Mischa Maisky and theremin player Clara Rockmore.